Canadian English: Education

 Within the public school system the chief administrator of a school is generally "the principal", as in the United States, but the term is not used preceding their name, i.e., "Principal Smith".
 The assistant to the principal is not titled as "assistant principal", but rather as "vice-principal", although the former is not unknown.
 This usage is identical to that in Northern Ireland.
+In higher education, the head of an institution is "the president", though "principal" may also be used.
+Many universities will often have a "chancellor", however this is principally a ceremonial role and typically does not confer administrative authority.

 Canadian universities publish calendars or schedules, not catalogs as in the US.
 Canadian students write or take exams (in the US, students generally "take" exams while teachers "write" them); they rarely sit them (standard British usage).
 Those who supervise students during an exam are sometimes called invigilators as in Britain, or sometimes proctors as in the US; usage may depend on the region or even the individual institution.